TonyTerrasa/MicrophoneTestingTurnTable/README.md

 3. Connect computer to both the Arduino and audio interface with USB-A to USB-B cables.
 4. Connect the microphone to the audio interface with the custom XLR cable, powering and grounding the microphone with the lab power supply.
 5. Connect computer to the audio interface and ensure that both audio can be received from the microphone and outputted to the speakers.
 6. See the Python measurement script to ensure that your ports and Arduino are configured correctly.
-All of the code for this project can be found [here](https://github.com/dramsay9/pythonAudioMeasurements.git).
 7. Run the measurement script.